Doris Willens: Early life

-Willens' Jewish family came from the northern Chernigov region of Ukraine.
+Willens' Jewish family came from the north of Chernigov Governorate in the Russian Empire.
 Her mother was born Badana Heskin in 1895, and she married Samuel Wilensky (or Wolensky).
 Because of rising antisemitic violence, her father, and his younger brother Ben, traveled to the United States in July 1914 just as World War I was starting.
 The two men settled in The Bronx supported by the Lantzman community.
 Back in Chernigov, her mother raised a son, Harold.
-Mother and son barely escaped death in the Kiev pogroms (1919), and in 1922 they paid a smuggler "mule" who was guiding a group of Jews out of Europe.
+Mother and son barely escaped death in the 1919 Kiev pogrom, and in 1922 they paid a smuggler "mule" who was guiding a group of Jews out of Europe.
 The family reunited in The Bronx, where Doris was born in 1924.
 At the urging of her mother's brother to join him, the family moved to Boyle Heights, Los Angeles, in 1927.
 Her mother, known as "Bobbie", was a garment worker, and her father was a business agent for the International Ladies' Garment Workers' Union.
 Willens attended Manual Arts High School, then entered the University of California, Los Angeles (UCLA) where she earned a bachelor's degree in English.
 She was the chief editor of the Daily Bruin in 1944–1945 during her senior year, and her boyfriend, another English major, was future broadcaster Bill Stout.
 Willens returned to New York to enroll in the Columbia University Graduate School of Journalism, earning a scholarship in 1946 from the Woman's Press Club of New York City.